 Antoinette Foster, Ph.D. – Open Reviewers Program Manager

 Antoinette Foster has a Ph.D. in Neuroscience and is passionate about establishing racial equity within the scientific enterprise.
-Antoinette joined the PREreview team in January 2020 to help establish PREreview Open Reviewers, giving special attention to equity within the peer review process.
-Antoinette is the Co-Founder of a campus affinity group, Alliance for Visible Diversity in Science, which focuses on the specific ways that systemic racism manifests within science in order to create a more equitable and inclusive environment.
-In addition, Antoinette is also the Director of Community Transformation at Oregon Health and Science University, where she aims to directly impact internalized and interpersonal racism by empowering her community to become active agents of change.
-Her career aspiration is to radically shift scientific research culture towards establishing and practicing the inclusive values required to drive racial equity.
+Antoinette joined the PREreview team in January 2020 and was instrumental in creating the PREreview Open Reviewers training and mentoring program and running its pilot, giving special attention to bringing an equity lens to the curriculum and format.
+Antoinette is now the Director of Community Transformation at Oregon Health and Science University, where she aims to directly impact internalized and interpersonal racism by empowering her community to become active agents of change.

 Georgia Bullen – Executive Director at Simply Secure